 - Whenever replacing equipment such as photocopiers, PCs, monitors, laptops, etc, go for the most efficient that you can afford.
 Also make sure that the new gear has good low-power automatic standby modes.
 Then you don't have to remember to manually things off when no one is using them.

 - Try to fit reflective blinds or shades to keep excess sunshine and heat out.
 Especially on south- and west- facing windows.
-Once sunlight is absorbed by a dark surface it will turn to heat and add to any overheating.
+Once sunlight is absorbed by a dark surface it will turn to heat and add to your discomfort.

 - Make sure that you are not air-conditioning a room with open windows and doors.
 You may be wasting half your building's energy.
 And exposing yourself to air pollution from outside.